B-awhite/learn-co-sandbox/beauty/README.md

 # Beauty

-In this app a user can select a beauty make-up brand and be provided with a list of all the products made by the brand of their selection.
+In this app a user can select a make-up product and be provided with a list of their chosen product by the names of each item.
+The user then has the option to see the price of an item if they'd like by choosing an item from the list they were provided.

 TODO: Delete this and the text above, and describe your gem